Gaetano Mansi: Career

-Early career, education

 He started his career in Salerno, working as an assistant for Studio Segno, advertising agency founded by Pino Grimaldi.
 In the Seventies his main professional field was reportage.
 He is coauthor of Missus est Angelus, a photographic essay on John Paul II.
-The magazine Il Tempo Illustrato publishes his images of Rino Mele’s avant-garde theater.
-In 1978 he contributes to the exhibit “Autodocumentazione”.
+The magazine Il Tempo Illustrato publishes his images of Rino Mele's avant-garde theater.
+In 1978 he contributes to the exhibit "Autodocumentazione".
 He gets a degree in Art History with a thesis on the history of fashion photography.
-He takes active part in the workshops at “Venezia 79 la fotografia”, sponsored by UNESCO.

-1980s

 In 1980 he contributed to the documentation of the earthquake in Irpinia (November 23, 1980) flying over the disaster area on a helicopter.
 His reportages are published by the weekly magazine Epoca as well as many international periodicals.
 He takes part in the recognition of the historical buildings in Campania promoted by the Department of Restoration of Naples University.
-All the findings have been gathered in the volume “Oltre il Terremonto”.
-From 1981 on he starts to work for Casa Vogue magazine, thanks to the friendly intervention of his mentor Aldo Ballo.
-His contribution to Casa Vogue will go on for more than a decade.
 His works are also published by british Condé Nast House&Garden.
 With Alessandro Pinto he publishes the books Cilento and La Costa dei Miti.

-Following his interest in fashion photography he startscontributing to Vogue Italia.

-1990s

 In the Nineties he starts to work for Il Venerdì di Repubblica with portraits and reportages: among the others a shooting on Eva Herzigova in the Bahamas.
 While in Jerusalem for Il Venerdì he is assaulted and wounded by a terrorist.
 He is one of the very few surviving Westerners in the Intifada.
-His are the images that launch Samarcanda, a successful TV show by Michele Santoro.
-He shoots fashion campaigns on location, from Africa to North America with top models and actresses like Linda Evangelista, Monica Potter, Melba Ruffo, Michelle Hunziker.
 He is coauthor of the book on the history of fashion photography La Fotografia di Moda tra Immagine e Rappresentazione.

-2000-present

 From the year 2000 on he focuses exclusively on fashion, shooting in Italy and abroad for advertising campaigns and fashion magazines.

 He contributed to the volume Corso di Fotografia and prints the books 40 Volte Bianca, PassingThrough, CentoAsaGrana & Pixels.
-His exhibition "Grana & Pixels“ takes places in Rome in 2017.
+His exhibition "Grana & Pixels" takes places in Rome in 2017.
 It consists of 300 billboards posted all over the city of Rome linked to an app that geolocalizes every one of them.

 From 2018 he is a contributor for Diva e Donna magazine, with Daniela Rosa Cattaneo as fashion director.